Representation Interventions Enable Lifelong Knowledge Memory Control in LLMs: Appendix

 We further evaluate \textsc{RILKE} on the EditEverything dataset~\citep{DBLP:journals/corr/abs-2502-05628}, a 552-item benchmark encompassing long-form knowledge across diverse domains, including mathematics, news, code, and biochemistry.
 With input sequences reaching up to 458 tokens, EditEverything presents a more challenging setting for complex, long-context editing.
 Since the original dataset provides only one edited query per item, we use Gemini\footnote{\url{https://deepmind.google/models/gemini/flash/}} to generate paraphrased queries, creating out-of-distribution variants for evaluating generalizability.
 Results are summarized in Tab.~\ref{tab:editeverything}.

-We can find \textsc{RILKE} keeps strong edit efficacy on more complex editing datasets, providing precise, semantically robust control on both the original training queries and their paraphrases as the number of edits increases, demonstrating the feasibility of \textsc{RILKE} for complex knowledge in lifelong settings.
+We find that \textsc{RILKE} maintains strong edit efficacy on more complex editing datasets, providing precise, semantically robust control on both the original training queries and their paraphrases as the number of edits increases, demonstrating the feasibility of \textsc{RILKE} for complex knowledge in lifelong settings.